 Depending on your situation, you may have more than one mom to honor on Mother’s Day.
 For example, my husband was raised by his grandmother but still keeps in contact with his mother.

-He makes it a priority to send messages to his grandmother, his mother, and another close mother figure on Mother’s Day and mentions all of his mother figures in a post on Facebook.
-Cole says, “I always like to find new pictures of me with the moms in my life every year so that they can reminisce.”
+He makes it a priority to send messages to his grandmother, his mother, and another close mother figure on Mother’s Day, and mentions all his mother figures in a post on Facebook.
+He says, “I always like to find new pictures of me with the moms in my life every year so that they can reminisce.”

-If you’re married or have a child with your partner, Gary says, “It’s always appropriate to thank your wife for being the mother of your children.”
-If you are expecting, Gary even suggests writing a Mother’s Day card from the baby in the womb.
+If you’re married or have a child with your partner, Chapman says, “It’s always appropriate to thank your wife for being the mother of your children.”
+If you are expecting, he even suggests writing a Mother’s Day card from the baby in the womb.

-Katy agrees, “I want my husband to tell me what a great mom I am and how I’m the best partner he could ever imagine raising children with.”
+Mann agrees, saying, “I want my husband to tell me what a great mom I am and how I’m the best partner he could ever imagine raising children with.”

 Cole also adds, “If you are in a committed relationship, remember to celebrate your mother-in-law as well since she had a direct impact on your significant other.”